 This first stage should also correct common misconceptions.
 AI does not “know” facts in the human sense.
 It does not guarantee neutrality.
 It does not remove accountability from managers, educators, HR professionals, or operational leaders.
 When these misconceptions remain unaddressed, poor decisions follow quickly.

 AI literacy becomes credible when it is tied to actual work.
 A leadership team might review how AI supports meeting preparation, scenario planning, or document analysis.
-HR professionals might assess uses in job description drafting, policy summarization, or workforce analytics.
+HR professionals might assess uses in job description drafting, policy summarisation, or workforce analytics.
 Educators might examine feedback generation, lesson planning, or academic integrity concerns.

 The key is to work with realistic scenarios rather than abstract demonstrations.
 Case-based learning is especially effective because it forces people to weigh context, trade-offs, and consequences.
 A generated answer may be fast, but is it accurate enough for a policy decision?
 An automated summary may save time, but does it miss nuance that matters for compliance or reputation?
-AI literacy grows when professionals practice that judgment.
+AI literacy grows when professionals practise that judgement.

 A literate workforce knows when to use AI, when to verify its output, and when not to use it at all.
 That requires clear decision rules.
 For example, teams may decide that AI can support drafting and idea generation, but not final approval of regulated communications.
 They may allow internal experimentation with low-risk tasks while restricting use for sensitive data or high-stakes decisions.

-Without this layer, organizations create confusion.
+Without this layer, organisations create confusion.
 People either avoid AI entirely because they are uncertain, or they use it too freely because they assume speed equals value.
 Neither response is mature.
 Clear boundaries support confidence and consistency.

 Different roles require different levels of depth, but several capabilities are now widely relevant.